algogz/questions/q/aws-devop-pro.md

 Explanation:

-Ansible will use it's own `setup' module to gather facts for the local system.
-Additionally, if ohai or facter are installed, those will also be used and all variables will be prefixed with `ohai_' or `facter_' respectively. `lsb_relase' is a Linux tool for determining distribution information.
+Ansible will use it's own `setup` module to gather facts for the local system.
+Additionally, if ohai or facter are installed, those will also be used and all variables will be prefixed with `ohai_` or `facter_` respectively. `lsb_relase` is a Linux tool for determining distribution information.
 Reference: http://docs.ansible.com/ansible/setup_module.html

 </p></details><hr>